maovidal/MQTT_RedLion_Crimson/README.md

 - The broker has hardcoded the current ip of test.mosquitto.org.
 You may want to change it.
 - Configure and use Crimson Emulator (Set a propper Ethernet mapping).
 It is based on G306A device
 - Use a MQTT Client like http://mqttfx.jensd.de/index.php/download to help with the test
-- The Program Start fill the tags used to provide a basic configuration.
-It subscribes the device to ToRL and its predefined Pubish Topic is FromRL
+- The program "Start" fills the tags used to provide a basic configuration.
+It subscribes the device to "ToRL" and its predefined Pubish Topic is "FromRL"

 This documention is on the works...
 If doubts, please ask.